woodruffw/til/tils/python-package-metadata-representations.md

 representation in a `setup.py` file.
 But these four represent what occurs in current "idiomatic" Python packaging workflows.

+**Update**: [Brett Cannon points out] there there's a fifth representation, which is the JSON layout specified in [PEP 566].
+This representation transforms keys into lower-case and uses underscores instead of hyphens, but also uses JSON types instead of the email-style conventions.
+For example, `License-File` becomes `license_file` (with a list of strings).

 [PyPI]: https://pypi.org/

 [pip]: https://pip.pypa.io/